Founded in 1848, by an act

 only to research scholars.

-Over 3 million people visit the BPL each year, many in pursuit of research material, others looking for an afternoon's reading or the use of the computer or to attend a class, still others for the magnificent and unique art and architecture of many library locations.
-There were over 7 million visits to the library's website last year and more than 3.5 million books and audiovisual items borrowed or downloaded.
+Today, the Boston Public Library system includes a Central Library, twenty-four branches, a map center, a business library, and a website filled with digital content.
+Last year, 3.7 million people visited the Boston Public Library system, many in pursuit of research material, others looking for an afternoon's reading or the use of the computer or to attend a class, still others for the magnificent and unique art and architecture of many library locations.
+There were 7.8 million visits to the library's website and 3.7 million books and audiovisual items borrowed or downloaded.

 better known treasures of the Central Library in Copley Square are: